🌯 Introducing Functional Reactive Programming

 The haskell wiki has more info on how FRP libs use these typeclasses.

-Then once you have a grasp on the supporting machinery we can talk a bit about Behavior
+Then once you have a grasp on the supporting machinery we can talk a bit about Behaviors and Events.

 Behaviors